On the generalized Hausdorff dimension of Besicovitch sets: Introduction

-The proof of Theorem A relies on choosing a suitable (rapidly growing) sequence $\{M_n\}$ to guarantee that the Hausdorff measure of $E$ with respect to the gauge $r^2 \log(1/r)\log\log\log(1/r)$ is positive.
-In doing this, we rely on several geometric properties of $\mathbf E_M$.
-The first one is the Perron-tree structure of $\mathbf E_M$: Although not constructed in exactly the same way as in \cite{Perron1928}, $\mathbf E_M$ has the similar property that it `branches' into $2^k$ many solid parallelograms at height about $\frac kM$.
-The second geometric property is that $\mathbf E_M$ is $\frac 1M$-`porous' at each height, thus converges to a solid triangle as $M\rightarrow\infty$.
-The third property has to do with the `mass distribution' of $\mathbf E_M$ at each height and within the plane, summarized as Proposition \ref{prop NI} and Proposition \ref{prop:optimum cover of EM} respectively.
+The proof of Theorem A relies on choosing a suitable (rapidly growing) sequence $\{M_n\}$ to guarantee that $E_{\{M_n\}}$ has positive Hausdorff measure with respect to the gauge $r^2 \log(1/r)\log\log\log(1/r)$.
+Several geometric properties of $\mathbf E_M$ are crucial to the proof.
+The first one is the Perron-tree structure of $\mathbf E_M$.
+Although not constructed in exactly the same way as in \cite{Perron1928}, $\mathbf E_M$ has the similar property that, starting from a `trunk' of size about $\frac 1M\times\frac 1M$, it `branches' into $2^k$ many (essentially) solid parallelograms at height $\frac kM$, where $k=1, \cdots, M-1$.
+The second geometric property, which is a consequence of the first, is that $\mathbf E_M$ is $\frac 1M$-`porous' at each height, thus converges to a solid (up-side-down) triangle as $M\rightarrow\infty$.
+The third property has to do with the `mass distribution' of $\mathbf E_M$ at each height and within the plane, summarized in Propositions \ref{prop NI} and \ref{prop:optimum cover of EM}.
 Roughly speaking, these propositions quantify how far $\mathbf E_M$ deviates from being $r^2\log (1/r)$-dimensional at different locations and scales.

 The plan of the paper is as follows.
-In Section 2, we introduce some notation and definitions.
-In Section 3, we present the construction of $\mathbf E_M$ and prove the geometric properties mentioned above.
-In Section 4, we describe the iterative construction the Besicovitch sets $E_{\{M_n\}}$.
-Theorem A is restated as Theorem \ref{thm:Th1} and proved in Section 5.
-Theorem B and its more precise version (Theorem \ref{thm:Th2}) are proved in Section 6.
+In Section \ref{sec:prelim}, we introduce some notation and give some preliminaries.
+In Section \ref{sec:E}, we present the construction of $\mathbf E_M$ and prove the geometric properties mentioned above.
+In Section \ref{sec:F}, we present the construction of $E_{\{M_n\}}$ and prove some basic properties of it.
+Theorem A is restated as Theorem \ref{thm:Th1} and proved in Section \ref{sec:Th1}.
+Theorem B and its more precise version (Theorem \ref{thm:Th2}) are proved in Section \ref{sec:Th2}.